Andrew P. Daire, Ph.D.

 - M.S. in mental health counseling, Stetson University

 - B.S. in biology, Stetson University

 A driven and enthusiastic leader, Dr. Andrew Daire joined the VCU School of Education as its new dean in June 2016.

 Daire comes to VCU from the University of Houston, where he served as the College of Education’s associate dean for research for nearly two years.
-His resume also includes more than 25 years of experience in higher education, 13 of which came at the University of Central Florida, where he co-founded the university's Marriage and Family Research Institute, among other accomplishments.
+His resume also includes more than 25 years in higher education, 13 of which were spent at the University of Central Florida, where he co-founded the university's Marriage and Family Research Institute, among other accomplishments.

 Combining an academic and clinical background in counseling and psychology with expertise in research, Daire's style of transformative leadership emphasizes personal and professional development, and motivating faculty, staff and students towards excellence, innovation and impact in their work every day.

 A big believer in the value of community engagement as well, Daire believes research and instruction are at their best (and most innovative) when focused on serving the public.